The Edmond post office shooting location.

 The 47-year-old reportedly had a "spotty" track record as a mailman.

-In March of 1986, he was suspended for two weeks after a customer witnessed him spraying mace at a dog that posed no danger to him.
+In March 1986, he was suspended for two weeks after a customer witnessed him spraying mace at a dog that posed no danger to him.

 Sherrill was an "eccentric" man who lived by himself.
 His coworkers described him as aloof, awkward, and hesitant to socialize.

-When he entered the post office that day, it is likely that he intended on killing both of the supervisors who had criticized him.
+When he entered the post office that day, it is likely that he intended on killing both of the supervisors who had reprimanded him.
 However, one of them had miraculously overslept for the first time in his career.

 Witnesses reported that gunfire sounded like "fire crackers" or someone dropping a tray of mail at first.
 It wasn't until they saw people running and screaming that they realized a gunman was in the building.